gabigrigore/dbts_spring_2019/SF-day-1/Practice/readme.md

     }
     ```

-11. Go to 'Application' class and comment out the 'taskService' creation.
+10. Go to 'Application' class and comment out the 'taskService' creation.
 We'll use the one the Spring creates for us.
-12. Get the ApplicationContext from Spring.
+11. Get the ApplicationContext from Spring.

     ```java
         ApplicationContext applicationContext =
             new ClassPathXmlApplicationContext("applicationContext.xml");
     ```

-13. Get the 'taskService' object from the application context:
+12. Get the 'taskService' object from the application context:

     ```java
         TaskService taskService = applicationContext.getBean("taskService", TaskService.class);
     ```

-14. Go to 'Application' class, right click on 'main' and select 'Run Application.main()'.
+13. Go to 'Application' class, right click on 'main' and select 'Run Application.main()'.
 Or click the green arrow in the left on the same line as main.

-##### 4. Spring Autowire Example : Create project
+#### 4. Spring Autowire Example : Create project

-In IntelliJ right click on project name 'spring-xml-example-2' and copy it then paste it in the same section.
+In IntelliJ right click on project name 'spring-xml-example-2' and copy it then paste it in the same section and name it 'spring-autowire-example'.
 Then close the current project and open the new one.

-##### 4. Spring Autowire Example : Code
+#### 4. Spring Autowire Example : Code

 1. Go to File -> Settings -> ... -> Java Compiler : Target bytecode version and ensure is 8.
 2. Go to File -> Project Settings -> Modules : Sources and ensure language level is 8